-Most travellers to Ecuador pass through Guayaquil.
-If you want to go to Galapagos, this is where flights come from.
-If you come from Peru, it is a convenient stop to break up what would otherwise be an endless bus ride.
+If you visit Ecuador, you will likely pass through Guayaquil.
+All flights to Galapagos leave from the Guayaquil airport.
+And if you arrive from Peru, it is a convenient stop to break up what would otherwise be an endless bus ride.

 So if you have to come here anyway, why not turn this into a sightseeing stop?

-With its colonial buildings, the Malecon, the hillside neighbourhoods and a mangrove island just off its coast, Guayaquil is a great place for tourists.
-There are plenty of things to do in Ecuador’s biggest city.
+With its colonial buildings, the Malecon, the hillside neighbourhoods and a mangrove island just off its coast, Ecuador’s biggest city is a great place for tourists.
+There are plenty of things to do in Guayaquil.
 If you are wondering what you shouldn’t miss, here are five of Guayaquil’s highlights:

 Located on top of a hill, the neighbourhood of Santa Ana is the one place you should not miss in Guayaquil.
 If you have limited time, make sure to at least come here.

-Santa Ana was named by a Spanish treasure hunter who climbed the hill and planted a cross on top of it, dedicated to Santa Ana.
 Up here, you will find colourful houses, cafes, the remains of a fort from the 17th century and a lighthouse.
-It is completely free to climb to the top of the lighthouse and from there, you have a great view of the city.
+It is entirely free to climb to the top of the lighthouse, so make sure to go up and enjoy the view.

 30min – 1h